joeduffy/joeduffy.github.io/_posts/2013-04-12-software-leadership-4-slow-down-to-speed-up.md

 down the road.

 Building a quality-focused team isn't easy.
-But creating a culture that slows down to do the right thing, while simultaneously moving fast, provides an enormous competetive advantage.
+But creating a culture that slows down to do the right thing, while simultaneously moving fast, provides an enormous competitive advantage.
 It's not as common as you might think.